12 Popular Canadian Foods to Try While Traveling

 The donair sauce is a signature addition with garlic flavoring and a sweet taste.
 The tasty food is similar to Greek gyros but uses ground beef instead of lamb meat.
 Because they originated in Halifax, donairs are very common on the East Coast of Canada.
 You can easily find them in restaurants near New Brunswick and Prince Edward Island.

-8. Nanaimo Bars
+8. Nanaimo bars

 Nanaimo bars are another famous Canadian dessert, named after the city of Nanaimo.
 After World War II ended and bakers had access to butter and sugar again, new dessert recipes boomed in popularity.
 Nanaimo bars emerged as quick and tasty options.
 These no-bake, chocolatey treats consist of three layers: